brookchuang1111/brookchuang1111.github.io/_posts/2024-07-18-beware-of-bandits.md

 ---
 ## Beware of Bandits!
 Stochastic Bandits and Their Assumptions

+(Proceed with caution: This was my first post and honestly is pretty shit, but I'm attached so I can't archive it.)

 The research I'm currently doing under UCLA's math department heavily revolves around stochastic bandits and related algorithms.
-In this post, I'll hash over bandits, their properties, and some important assumptions we'll decompose under.

-Most of what I'm learning and the material I regurgitate comes from a holy grail book some affectionately coin as the [*Bandit Bible*](https://banditalgs.com).
-Written by Tor Lattimore and Csaba Szepesvari, this book encompasses everything you need to know about bandit algorithms.
+Much of what I synthesize comes from the holy grail text some affectionately coin as the [*Bandit Bible*](https://banditalgs.com).
+Written by Tor Lattimore and Csaba Szepesvari, this textbook is widely regarded as as a ground up manual and gateway into bandits research.

 > *An old bandit adage: A bell is a cup until it is struck.*
 >